Read Online in English

 • Why do we need our kidneys?

-We need our kidneys because they do important jobs in our body.
+Our kidneys are vital organs that perform several crucial functions to maintain overall health and homeostasis.
 They clean our blood by getting rid of waste and extra water.
 They also help balance the water and minerals in our body and control our blood pressure.
 Besides, they help make red blood cells, which carry oxygen in our blood, and keep our bones strong and healthy.
 Without kidneys, our body couldn't do these vital tasks.
 Read More

 • What are the symptoms of kidney diseases?